 “You are silly, but it is so cute,” and I kiss him.

 The homeowner comes out and yells at us, saying we can’t do that in his yard.
 We take off, with Jack riding with me while Scott pulls wheelies.
-Jack curls up and continues to sniffle.
+Jack continues to sniffle.
 Too many revelations.
 It seems odd to have a sexual history at my age.

 When we get back to the Watt’s, Stu yells at Scott for trying to break up Jack and me.